tgstation/tgstation/README.md

 ```

-You must not use semi-colons to override safety checks, instead of using proper type casting.
+You must not use colons to override safety checks on an object's variable/function, instead of using proper type casting.

 It is rarely allowed to put type paths in a text format, as they is no compile errors if the type path no longer exists.